 During my high school years I started to get familiar with graphic design, which I explored later on in preparatory fine art studies.
 I got the opportunity to furthermore deepen my understanding and practice within the fields of visual communication at the BFA program Graphic Design and Illustration at Konstfack University College in Stockholm.

-In my degree work I explored how music composing could be visualized in a three-dimensional user interface.
+In my degree work I explored how music composing could be visualized with a three-dimensional user interface.

-After my graduation I started freelancing with commissions direct to client mixed with consulting services for Spotify, Obscura Digital, Ritator and Learnways among others.
-In october 2015 I shifted focus from freelance practice to a temporary position at the ad agency Le Bureau in Stockholm.
-The position lasted until april 2016 and since then I’m freelancing again.
+After my graduation I started freelancing with commissions direct to client mixed with consulting services and temporary positions for Spotify, Obscura Digital, Ritator, Learnways, and Le Bureau among others.

 Freelance designer/illustrator & developer (current, since 2010)